 This study is a collaborative project commissioned and funded by the New South Wales (NSW) Environment Protection Authority (EPA).
-The collaborating organisations consist of: NSW Office of Environment and Heritage (OEH), NSW Health, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the Australian Nuclear Science and Technology Organisation (ANSTO).
+The collaborating organisations consist of: the NSW Office of Environment and Heritage (OEH), NSW Health, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the Australian Nuclear Science and Technology Organisation (ANSTO).

-The 12 month (March 2014 to February 2015) study is being undertaken to provide communities in the Lower Hunter with scientific information about the composition and likely sources airborne particles 2.5 micrometres and smaller in diameter (PM2.5) in the Lower Hunter region, and the composition of particles 10 micrometres and smaller in diameter (PM10) in the vicinity of the Newcastle Port.
+The 12 month (March 2014 to February 2015) study is being undertaken to provide communities in the Lower Hunter with scientific information about the composition and likely sources of airborne particles 2.5 micrometres and smaller in diameter (PM2.5) in the Lower Hunter region, and the composition of particles 10 micrometres and smaller in diameter (PM10) in the vicinity of the Newcastle Port.
 Study findings will be released early in 2016.